 By SELENE SAN FELICE

-What’s the one thing you all need on your tour rider?
+What’s on your tour rider?
+Tell me about the one thing you guys need on the road.

 Check out more Next Big Thing artist interviews.

 Selene San Felice can be reached at firstname.lastname@example.org.
 Follow her on Twitter/Instagram and find more of her work here.